Lyraedan/Oddly-Familiar-Kart-Racing-Game/README.md

 This game features 5 different tracks with detailed visuals to provide a great user experience.

+## My changes
+ * Updated the input system to use Unity's new input system
+ * Added controller support

 Here is a video showing some gameplay of the project  [https://youtu.be/NfiscJR_nQY](https://youtu.be/NfiscJR_nQY), and the rest of the videos can be found on my [YouTube Channel](https://www.youtube.com/c/ishaan35).